E-commerce Sites: 6-Step SEO Health Check

 The first step is to identify the important keywords and phrases that you want to rank for.
 These should be terms that your target customers are likely to search for when looking for products you sell.
 Analyze your site analytics to see top search queries and also use keyword research tools like Google Keyword Planner.

-Once you have compiled your list, structure the keywords from highest to lowest priority.
+Once you have compiled your eCommerce keywords list, structure them from highest to lowest priority.
 Focus first on ranking for the high-volume, high-conversion keywords that drive a lot of traffic and sales.

 The next step is to set up tracking in the Google Search Console.
 Verify your site ownership, then submit your sitemap so all pages are indexed.
 Under the Performance section, add the high-priority keywords you want to monitor.
 This will display the current ranking data.